EpicOrange/riichi_advanced/documentation/documentation.md

 - `"delta_score"`: if set, adds to this counter's player's score change for this round (after processing all other score changes, such as double wins and exhaustive draw payments).
 - `"delta_score_multiplier"`: if set, multiplies this counter's player's score change for this round (after processing all other score changes, such as double wins and exhaustive draw payments).
 This happens before `"delta_score"`.
+- `"score_as_dealer"`: if set, this player's payments are calculated as if they are the dealer.

+# Setting up next-round logic

+After a win there are a few decisions to be made:

+- Does the game end?
+- Who is the next dealer?
+- Do you increase the repeat counter?

+These are all controlled by the following keys in the `"score_calculation"` object, which all default to false:

+    "score_calculation": {
+      "next_dealer_is_first_winner": false,
+      "tenpairenchan": false,
+      "notenrenchan_south": false,
+    },

+Here's how they work:

+- `"next_dealer_is_first_winner"`: if true, then the (first) winner becomes the next round's dealer.
+- `"tenpairenchan"`: if true, the round repeats if the dealer is tenpai at exhaustive draw.
+- `"notenrenchan_south"` if true, the round repeats if it's South round and no one is tenpai at exhaustive draw.
+-